 It is currently not known for certain why interstitial cystitis occurs.
 Among the theories is that the condition may result from an autoimmune response following a bladder infection; however, it is important to understand that interstitial cystitis is not the same as a bladder infection.
 Other possible interstitial cystitis causes include a substance in urine that irritates the bladder or genetic factors.

-interstitial cystitis (IC).
+No one knows the exact cause or causes of interstitial cystitis (IC).
 Because the disorder varies so much in symptoms and severity, most researchers believe that it may actually be several diseases rather than just one.

 Researchers are working to understand the interstitial cystitis cause and to find effective treatments.
 One possible cause involves a theory suggesting it may result from an autoimmune response following a bladder infection.